Observational imprints of enhanced scalar power on small scales in ultra slow roll inflation and associated non-Gaussianities: Inflationary models, power spectra and reverse engineered potentials

 During inflation, the initial conditions on the perturbations are imposed when the physical wavelengths~$a/k$ are well inside the Hubble radius~$H^{-1}$, i.e. when $(a\, H)/k \ll 1$ or, equivalently, when $k/(a\, H) \gg 1$.
 In fact, to be precise, the conditions are to be imposed on the scalar and tensor perturbations when $k \gg \sqrt{z''/z}$ and $k\gg \sqrt{a''/a}$, respectively~\cite{Hazra:2012yn,Ragavendra:2020old}.
 It should be clear from Eqs.~\eqref{eqs:ms} that, in such a limit, the $k^2$ term will dominate and, as a result, the Mukhanov-Sasaki variables $v_{k}$ and $u_{k}$ will exhibit oscillatory behavior, i.e. they behave in the same manner as they would in Minkowski spacetime.
 Such a behavior should not be surprising.
 The quantities $\sqrt{z''/z}$ and $\sqrt{a''/a}$ roughly determine the scale of curvature of the inflationary background and the limits $k \gg \sqrt{z''/z}$ and $k\gg \sqrt{a''/a}$ correspond to the domain wherein the physical wavelengths are much smaller than the curvature scale.
 In such a domain, the initial conditions imposed on the Mukhanov-Sasaki variables $v_{k}$ and $u_{k}$ are given by

 where $\ei$ denotes an adequately early time when the conditions are imposed.
-The vacuum state that is associated with such initial conditions is popularly known as the Bunch-Davies vacuum~\cite{Bunch:1978yq}.
+The vacuum state that is associated with such initial conditions is popularly known as the Bunch-Davies vacuum~\cite{Bunch:1978yq}, as had mentioned earlier.
 In terms of the mode functions $f_k$ and $g_k$, the above initial conditions correspond to

 where $z_N=\d z/\d N$ and we have dropped the overall and unimportant phase factor $\mathrm{exp}\,(-i\,k\,\ei)$ in all the expressions.